SaadBazaz/UrduPython/README.md

 ## How to Use
 1. Create a new file in a folder.
-2. Write some Urdu code in the above file.
+2. Write some Urdu code in this new file.
 The mappings are as following:
 ```
     "۔":          ".",